TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 18/1 Samuel 18.21.md

 ---

-And Saul said, I will give him her, that she may be a snare to him, and that the hand of the Philistines may be against him.
-Wherefore Saul said to David, Thou shalt this day be my son-in-law a second time.
+Saul said, I will give her to him, that she may be a snare to him, and that the hand of the Philistines may be against him.
+Therefore Saul said to David, "You shall this day be my son-in-law a second time."